hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Don’t use `get`, `is` or `has` prefixes for methods with side-effects

 _Guideline._ Use a verb phrase that suggests the side-effect, if there is one.
+Verbs like `create` and `convert` suggest a side-effect, while others suggest idempotence.

-_Refactoring._ Replace ‘get’ with another verb
+_Refactoring._ Replace ‘get’ with another verb.

-_Example violations._ `getImageData` method that constructs a new object
+_Example violations._ `getImageData` method that constructs a new object.

 _References:_ \[[3](#references)\]

 ### Only use `get`, `is` and `has` prefixes for methods that only perform field access

 _Guideline._ Only use the conventional accessor method name prefixes for accessor methods that directly return a field value.
+In Java, the JavaBeans specification (\[[7](#references)\]) requires these prefixes for certain methods.
+When some methods require a certain prefix, don’t use the same prefixes for methods that do not require them.

-_Refactoring._ Replace ‘get’ with another verb
+_Refactoring._ Replace ‘get’ with another verb.

 _Example violations._ `getScore` that performs calculation or accesses external data